 Online Exclusive Articles

 I had the opportunity to attend a Tony Robbins type seminar and was told that in this economy, consumers are willing to INVEST money, but not spend it.
-In other words, things that bring money back to a client’s future pocket book are the things they will spend money on.
+In other words, things that bring money back to a client’s future pocketbook are the things they will spend money on.
 Things that save them money in the future.
 Examples of this are things like solar power.

 How does this apply to the pond world?
 Water rates have quadrupled in the past year in Los Angeles alone and no end is in sight for prices to stop climbing the foreseeable future.
 Water from pond evaporates, thus costing our customers money.
 But, then so does having a dog (food, vet bills, etc).
 We must all have our indulgences in life.
 For some, it’s food, vacations, a hobby or animals.
 Life is about living and enjoying.
 Yet, can we see a silver lining in all the challenges life has to offer?
 We can IF we look for it.
 Some pond contractors thought life was over when they saw what happened to the economy two years ago and coupled with the drought, this confirmed it was time to retire or find another line of work.

-Mary Angle, Frayne McAtee and Mike Garcia
+Mary Angle, Frayne McAtee, and Mike Garcia

-Let’s step back and think for a minute what all this means.
+Let’s step back and think for a minute about what all this means.
 What tools do pond contractors have?
-We literally have shovels, rakes, excavators etc. More importantly, we have the knowledge of pumps and liners and pondless waterfall tanks.
+We literally have shovels, rakes, excavators, etc. More importantly, we have knowledge of pumps and liners and pondless waterfall tanks.
 If we come from a landscape background, we also know plants and drip irrigation.
 If we think the good ride is over respecting ponds and water gardens, we are probably right (for now).

 There is an emerging world being born as you read this.
 This is the world of saving water.
-A majority of the United States is undergoing severe drought.
+The majority of the United States is undergoing severe drought.
 Water bills are escalating.
 We can be a part of the problem or a part of the solution.
-Smart business people will chose to be a part of the solution.
+Smart business people will choose to be a part of the solution.
 Rather than costing our clients money (by using lots of water), we can save them money, by helping them save water.
 How so?
 By collecting rainwater for future landscape irrigation reuse.

-At the beginning of the year, I had a swimming pool in my back yard.
+At the beginning of the year, I had a swimming pool in my backyard.
 I live a mile from the beach.
 Each month, it cost me $$ to heat the pool, run the filtration equipment and keep it clean with chemicals.
 Let’s not forget the evaporation of water lost each day.
 The average pool (uncovered) evaporates about 2,400 gallons per year.
 The cost of having a pool did not make sense to me, considering I live so close to the beach.
 I decided to take a revolutionary step and fill in my pool with what we in the pond world know as “pondless” waterfall boxes.
 I installed an autofill to the lower end of the pool and tied my roof drains into the system (to fill it up) and a small pump pushes the water into the drip irrigation I have for my native plants.
 I predict that instead of needing 12 months of expensive tap water per year, I will only need 1 to 2 months of tap water per year.
 I am building a new patio on top of the system; thus, my patio will keep my plants alive.

 I used to think that this type of work was futuristic, however, I believe that now is the time to learn and begin doing rainwater-harvesting systems on a grand scale.
 What we are talking about is sustainability.
 Rather than rainwater going to the ocean and bring with it tons of pollution, we now have the ability to keep runoff out of our oceans and reuse water for irrigation.